 The sooner you start saving, the better off you will be.
 However, this does not mean you should not save at all if you are much older.

 6. Before Making Financial Decisions do your Homework

 Some people will do a lot of research before making a simple purchase like a TV, but they may slack off while making an investment or buying a property.
 Do not be one of those people.
-Saving for your retirement and buying a home are two of the major financial decisions that you can make, so do your homework accordingly.
+Saving for your retirement and buying a home are two major financial decisions you can make, so do your homework accordingly.

 Of course, there are some major financial decisions you will need to make immediately or feel pressured into making.
 Because not all financial options may be the best choice for you, it’s important to take your time when it comes to big financial decisions.

 Worthwhile opportunities will remain available if you stay patient.
 It is always better to wait and learn a cheap lesson than make an expensive mistake.